canonical/packer-maas/windows/README.md

 ## Supported Microsoft Windows Versions

-This process has been build and deployment tested for the following versions of Microsoft Windows:
+This process has been build and deployment tested with the following versions of Microsoft Windows:

 * Windows Server 2022
 * Windows Server 2019
 * Windows Server 2016
+* Windows 10 Pro 22H2

 ## Known Issues